US-China competition to field military drone swarms could fuel global arms race

 Not to be outdone, China’s military claimed last year that dozens of aerial drones “self-healed” after jamming cut their communications.
 An official documentary said they regrouped, switched to self-guidance and completed a search-and-destroy mission unaided, detonating explosive-laden drones on a target.

+In justifying the push for drone swarms, China hawks in Washington offer this scenario: Beijing invades Taiwan then stymies U.S. intervention efforts with waves of air and sea drones that deny American and allied planes, ships and troops a foothold.

-A year ago, CIA Director William Burns said Chinese Communist Party leader Xi Jinping had instructed his military to “be ready by 2027” to invade Taiwan.
-But that doesn’t mean an invasion is likely.
+A year ago, CIA Director William Burns said Chinese Communist Party leader Xi Jinping had instructed his military to “be ready by 2027” to invade.
+But that doesn’t mean an invasion is likely, or that the U.S.-China arms race over AI will not aggravate global instability.

 Just before he died last year, former U.S. Secretary of State Henry Kissinger urged Beijing and Washington to work together to discourage AI arms proliferation.
 They have “a narrow window of opportunity,” he said.